 It’s your decision

 You may feel too overwhelmed by the amount of cancer information you are given at diagnosis to think about fertility.
 Or you may be asked to make fertility decisions before you’ve given much thought to whether you want to have a child in the future.

 Even if you think that you don't want kids or your family is complete, a fertility specialist or counsellor will probably encourage you to consider as many fertility options as possible to keep your choices open for the future.
 These decisions are personal, and no decision is right or wrong.

 A decision aid can help you focus on what matters most to you.
-Your health professional may be able to recommend a decision aid or give you a booklet setting out the options.
-For example Breast Cancer Network Australia's resource to help younger women with breast cancer make fertility-related decisions.
+Your health professional may be able to recommend a decision aid, for example Breast Cancer Network Australia's resource to help younger women with breast cancer make fertility-related decisions.

 Talk it over

-Discuss the options with people close to you (such as your partner, a friend or family member) or with an infertility counsellor or psychologist.
+Discuss the options with people close to you or with a fertility counsellor or psychologist.
 Research shows that couples who make fertility decisions together are happier with the outcome, whatever it is.